kartoza/sawps/docs/src/administrator/manual/django-change-data.md

 ![Confirmation](./img/django-change-data-3.png)

-Admin can update the field of the object by changing the value of the fields.
-Eg change the permisions of the group and update the description of the group.
+Administrators can update the field of the object by changing the value of the fields.
+E.g. change the permissions of the group and update the description of the group.

 The other options(`History`, `Delete`, `Save and add another`, `Save and continue editing`, `Save`) work same as they are working for the other objects.